Getting Started

 Creating your Workspace

-Once you have completed the initial setup and configuration steps, you can create your Workspace using Daytona.
-A Workspace represents an isolated development environment where you can manage your code, build projects, and collaborate with team members.
+Create a Workspace using Daytona to manage your development environments.
+A Workspace represents an isolated development environment where you can manage your code, build projects, and interact with your team.